Why You Should Choose a Financial Career

 The financial services industry, as well as financial disciplines common to all industries (such as accounting), have long histories of attracting energetic and ambitious people who are looking for the best career opportunities.
 Focusing on the financial services industry, here are a few of its most significant selling points for prospective employees.

 The financial services industry is noted for compensation structures that are, overall, much more generous than in other sectors of the economy.
-See our more in-depth discussion of compensation for details.
 In particular, successful financial services sales professionals tend to be especially well paid, both relative to other employees in this industry and especially in comparison to salespeople in other industries.

 Compared to other industries, the financial services firms tend to place less weight on seniority in judging the readiness of employees for advancement.
 High performers can move ahead regardless of age, making this industry particularly attractive for ambitious young people in a hurry.